Alan Blinken: Career

 After graduating from Harvard, Blinken worked in the financial services industry, serving as president of Model Roland & Co. and as managing director of Wertheim Schroder & Co.
 He was a director of the Belgium-based biopharmaceutical manufacturer UCB.
 Blinken ran for the New York State Assembly in Manhattan, but lost to Republican John Ravitz.

 Blinken served as United States ambassador to Belgium from 1993 to 1997.

 A longtime resident of the Upper East Side, Blinken later relocated to Sun Valley, Idaho.
 In 2002, he was the Democratic nominee for United States Senate in Idaho.
 He was defeated by incumbent Republican Larry Craig.

 Personal life

 Blinken was married to Melinda Blinken (née Koch), the daughter of Hollywood producer Howard W. Koch.

+His father, Maurice Blinken, was an early backer of Israel and founded the American Palestine Institute which helped persuade the United States to back the creation of Israel.

-Blinken is the grandson of the Ukrainian-born writer Meir Blinken, brother of Donald M. Blinken and uncle of the United States Secretary of State Antony Blinken.
+Blinken is the grandson of the Ukrainian-born writer Meir Blinken, brother of Donald M. Blinken and uncle of former United States Secretary of State Antony Blinken.
 Blinken Auditorium at the Residential Academic Facility of The Washington Center is named after him.

 Blinken and his wife resided in Ketchum, Idaho.
 In 2019, they hosted a fundraiser for then-candidate Joe Biden.